-Carlee Russell sent several bizarre tweets before disappearing
+Carlee Russell sent several bizarre tweets before fake ‘disappearance’

 According to the New York Post, Ms Russell tweeted on 19 July, “I’m thankful I know how to identify when the enemy coming for me now, makes life a lot easier.”
 But the post has been taken down.

-Police on Wednesday said they were “unable to verify” most of Ms Russell’s claims regarding the events leading up to and during her disappearance.
+Police began expressing their doubts last week, saying Wednesday they were “unable to verify” most of Ms Russell’s claims regarding the events leading up to and during her disappearance.